-The fair value of subordinated debentures is not materially different to its carrying amount, since the interest payable on subordinated debentures is close to current market rate.
-The fair value of subordinated debentures is based on discounted cash flows using the Company's current borrowing rate.
+The fair value of amounts due to related parties and borrowings is not materially different to their carrying amount, since the interest payable is close to the current market rate.
+The fair values are determined based on discounted cash flows using the Company's weighted average current cost of borrowing.